tigerraj32/Cheetsheet-Collection/CharlesProxy.md

 # Installation

 Charles Proxy for mac can be downloaded from https://www.charlesproxy.com/download/.
+Or you can download using brew

+> brew search charles

+> brew install --cask charles

 First install and open the charles proxy.
 On the first lunch, It should ask for permission to automatically configure your network settings.
 If it doesn’t, press **Command-Shift-P** to manually have Charles ask for this permission.

 ![](./resources/charles.1.png)